jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 * [Bluesky Computer Science](https://bsky.app/profile/jhumelsine.bsky.social/lists/3laebntewlz23) - Curated by me

 # Building Your Own Learning System
-There is an enormous amount educational content available.
+There is an enormous amount of educational content available.
 You may want to currate your own personal education.

 Consider: